Alathra/AlathraHorseCombat/docs/README.md

    If you choose to adopt the Code of Conduct in this template, please replace `GITHUB_CONTACT_EMAIL` at line 63 with your preferred method of contact.
 Otherwise replace or remove it.
 4. #### Change [Project Name](./settings.gradle.kts)
-   Replace all occurances of `ExamplePlugin` with your new plugin name.
-Don't forget to rename the main class [ExamplePlugin.java](./src/main/java/com/github/ExampleUser/ExamplePlugin/ExamplePlugin.java) to the same value.
+   Replace all occurances of `AlathraHorseCombat` with your new plugin name.
+Don't forget to rename the main class [AlathraHorseCombat.java](./src/main/java/com/github/ExampleUser/AlathraHorseCombat/AlathraHorseCombat.java) to the same value.
    ```kotlin
    rootProject.name = "MyNamePlugin"
    ```
 5. #### Change [build.gradle.kts](./build.gradle.kts)
     1. ##### Change Plugin Info
-       > The final package path for your plugin will end up being something like `io.github.darksaid98.exampleplugin`.
+       > The final package path for your plugin will end up being something like `io.github.darksaid98.AlathraHorseCombat`.
 It's made up of these components `io.github.<USERNAME>.<PLUGINNAME>` where `<USERNAME>` is your github name in lowercase, and `<PLUGINNAME>` is added by `rootProject.name` lowercased.

        Don't forget to change package locations in `src/main/java/` when changing the group.
        ```kotlin